rumblefishdev/restrict-ips-lambda/README.md

 This function checks the query string and compares the value of `ipr` parameter to the value stored in Paramater Store.
-If the value matches the filter mechanism lets the user through and blocks them otherwise.
+If the value matches the filter mechanism, it lets the user through and blocks them otherwise.

 ### Restriction mechanism

-When access for the user should be restricted, request to the origin will be modified as following:
+If access for the user should be restricted, request to the origin will be modified as following: